Pros And Cons Of Living In Melbourne, FL

 florida skyline aerial view

-Located on the east coast of Florida in Brevard County, Melbourne has over 85,000 residents within its borders, but over 557,000 in the Palm Bay-Melbourne-Titusville metropolitan area.
-Being only a one and half hours drive from Orlando, it is close to many high-end attractions from the big city, including Universal Orlando where the magical Wizarding World of Harry Potter is located.
+Located on the east coast of Florida in Brevard County, Melbourne has over 87,000 residents within its borders but over 600,000 in the Palm Bay-Melbourne-Titusville metropolitan area.
+Only a one-and-a-half-hour drive from Orlando, it is close to many high-end attractions from the big city, including Universal Orlando, where the magical Wizarding World of Harry Potter is located.
 With so many interesting attractions and its affordable cost of living, Melbourne attracts new residents and visitors alike as one of the best places to live in Florida.

 Demographics

 With the Atlantic’s eastern shore only a short drive away, many people come here as the lifestyle available in this Space Coast city is something that many people dream of.
-With waterfront properties, an economy focused on tourism and the tech industry, the city of Melbourne, FL seems to have a great recipe for a stable future.
-Stability is a very sought after concept in an unstable economy which is why Melbourne, FL experienced a population increase of 11.96% since 2010 when the last census took place.
-The annual growth rate is around 1.39% and in Melbourne, FL there is a population density of 1,900 people per square mile over the 50 miles span of the city.
+With waterfront properties, an economy focused on tourism, and the tech industry, the city of Melbourne, FL, seems to have a great recipe for a stable future.
+Stability is a very sought-after concept in an unstable economy, so Melbourne, FL, has experienced a population increase of 2.66% since 2020, when the last census occurred.
+The annual growth rate is around 0.5%, and in Melbourne, FL, there is a population density of 1,918 people per square mile over the 50-mile span of the city.

-Because of the focus the city has on the tech industry, not to mention the Space Program, there is a high influx of millennials who are seeking jobs in these futuristic industries.
-It is why Melbourne’s population has a median age of 43.5.
+Because the city focuses on the tech industry and the Space Program, there is a large influx of millennials seeking jobs in these futuristic industries.
+This is why Melbourne’s population has a median age of 41.4.

 Racial Diversity